 HOW TO LESSEN THE IMPACT OF YOUR BUSINESS RISK EXPOSURES

-In planning out your tasks, Brightwork suggests you keep these points in mind:
+In planning out your tasks, we suggest you keep these points in mind:

 - Focus on high-exposure risks (highest risk scores on your chart)